SSWConsulting/SSW.Rules.Content/rules/avoid-using-unnecessary-words/rule.md

 Figure: Good Example - Remove filler words for a clearer message
 :::

-Improve your content by asking: how many words don't provide value or clarity?
+Improve your content and ask - how many words don't provide value or clarity?